UD Capture Self Service Studios

 Faculty can reserve time in the room using a Google Calendar.
 Although room reservations are made in one-hour blocks, you will be able to control the actual start/stop times for each recording and to make multiple recordings in one session.

 Note: The Gore 309 UD Capture Self Service Studio was closed from Sept 1, 2020 through the Winter 2021 semester.
 Gore Hall has reopened as of Spring 2021.

 These calendars will create a calendar invite/entry to your GoogleApps @ UD account.
 Do not delete or decline the invitation.
 If you do, your reservation will be canceled and made available to someone else.

 You must use your Google Apps @ UD account.
 If you are having trouble, right-click (or control-click) on the links above and choose “Open in New Private Window” or “Open in New Incognito Window.”

 Faculty will need a key to access Gore 309 and Harker ISE Lab 208.
 The good news is you probably already have the key–it’s the “media cabinet” key used to unlock the podiums and equipment cabinets in most classrooms.
 The key number is OMS 1×1-1.

 Before coming to campus, you must review and adhere to the Return to Campus guidelines, which includes a home health screening prior to coming to campus.

 Want to get started quickly?

-- If using a laptop, plug it into the VGA cable provided on the desk.
-The small monitor to your right acts as your “projector” display-- that is, this would be the display that your students will see and what will be recorded.
-If you don’t see your desktop, you may need to enable your external display on your laptop, or switch the input from the document camera to your laptop.
-To toggle the input source press the "PC/CAM" button on the document camera.
+- If using a laptop, plug it into the HMDI cable provided on the desk.
+The small monitor to your right acts as your “projector” display– that is, this would be the display that your students will see and what will be recorded.
+If you don’t see your desktop, you may need to enable your external display on your laptop, or using the switch on the desk, change the input from the document camera to your laptop.
+Queue your presentation materials like you would normally just before class.